avalanchesiqi/youtube-engagement/data/README.md

 ```

 ### detectLang field
-`detectLang` is the result from [langdetect 1.0.7](https://pypi.python.org/pypi/langdetect?).
+`detectLang` is the result from [langdetect 1.0.7](https://pypi.python.org/pypi/langdetect?), 'NA' if no result returns.

 ### topicDetails field
-`topicIds` and `relevantTopicIds` are resolved to entity name via the latest [Freebase data dumps](https://developers.google.com/freebase/).
+`topicIds` and `relevantTopicIds` are resolved to entity name via the latest [Freebase data dump](https://developers.google.com/freebase/).